christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 **Exercise**: check that the norm of the parameters converge to zero.

-Let's consider a more useful case, ie a classification problem with a crossentropy loss:
+Let's consider a more useful case, ie a classification problem with the cross-entropy loss we have seen in [Course 0](http://christopher5106.github.io/deep/learning/2018/10/20/course-zero-deep-learning.html) :

 <img src="{{ site.url }}/img/deeplearningcourse/DL18.png">

-For that purpose, we'll consider a toy dataset consisting of positions in a square where the target labels depends on a region of the square.
+For that purpose, we'll consider a toy dataset consisting of positions in a square where the target label is a simple function of the position in the square.
 Let's create the dataset with Numpy:

 ```python
 import matplotlib.pyplot as plt